danneu/bulletin/README.md

     lein ring server-headless

-To make the server create the database tables with see data, visit `http://localhost:3000/reset-db`.
+To force the server to create the database tables and then populate them with seed data, visit `http://localhost:3000/reset-db`.

 The webiste should now be running on `http://localhost:3000`.